Nested ensemble Kalman filter for static parameter inference in nonlinear state-space models: Introduction

 The focus of this paper is sequential Bayesian inference for the parameters and latent states in nonlinear state-space models.
 From a state filtering perspective, particle filters \citep[\emph{e.g.}][]{Gordon1993,Doucet2011,Jacob2015} can be used to recycle posterior samples from one time point to the next through a series of simple reweighting and resampling steps.
 State and parameter filtering is complicated by the exponential decrease over time in distinct parameter particles.
 This issue can be mitigated through the use of resample-move (also known as mutation) steps, which rejuvenate parameter particles via a Metropolis-Hastings kernel that has invariant distribution given by the parameter posterior.
 An example of the resulting scheme in the context of a tractable observed-data likelihood can be found in \cite{chopin2002}.
 A pseudo-marginal analogue of this scheme, applicable in the intractable observed-data likelihood context, weights parameter particles by a likelihood estimate obtained from a particle filter over states, and rejuvenates parameter particles via a pseudo-marginal Metropolis-Hastings kernel.
 The resulting algorithm is termed \emph{SMC}$^2$ \citep[][]{Chopin2013}, due to the nested use of particle filters.

 It is well known that particle filters suffer from weight degeneracy for high-dimensional targets \citep[see][for a discussion]{Agapiou2017}.
 Moreover, the simplest, bootstrap particle filter propagates particles myopically, irrespective of the next observation, which can lead to highly variable weights when observation noise is small relative to the noise in the state process.
 These problems are addressed, at the expense of some inferential accuracy, by the ensemble Kalman filter (EnKF, \citealp{evensen1994}; see also \citealp{Katzfuss2016} for an introduction), which has been ubiquitously applied in a field of research originating in the geosciences termed \emph{data assimilation} \citep[\emph{e.g.}][]{evensen2022}.
 As with the bootstrap particle filter, the EnKF propagates a set of simulations (known as ensemble members) via forward simulation of the state process.
-Unlike the reweighting of the particle filter, samples are shifted by a vector whose distribution depends on the next observation by leveraging a Gaussian approximation of the state distribution at the observation time, and if need be, of the observation model.
+Unlike the approach taken by the particle filter, forward samples are shifted, rather than reweighted and subsequently resampled, by leveraging a Gaussian approximation of the state distribution at the observation time, and if need be, of the observation model.
+Thus, weight collapse is avoided, potentially at the expense of inferential accuracy.

 Compared to the state filtering problem, relatively few works have addressed both state and parameter filtering.
 Moreover, commonly used approaches are often based on strong assumptions.
 For example, \emph{state augmentation} \citep[\emph{e.g.}][]{anderson01,Evensen2007}, assumes a linear Gaussian relationship between parameters, observations and states, with the latter augmented to include all parameter components.
 Several sequential and batch inference schemes are given in \cite{Katzfuss2019} \citep[see also][]{Stroud2018} in the context of dynamic parameters.
 These are applicable in the static parameter context through the assumption of an artificial evolution kernel, as has also been used in the particle filter context \citep[\emph{e.g.}][]{liu2001}.
 However, this approach can be sensitive to the choice of tuning parameters \citep{vieira2016}.